mckelveygreg/Gregs-100DaysOfCode/log.md

    - Today's Progress: So FreeCodeCamp updated everything and got a ton of new tuts.
 I did 87 challenges...
    - Thoughts: So now they have react tuts... and some of my old challenges are legacy... oh well.

+  Day 96: June 3, 2018
+   - Today's Progress: Finished all of the responive we design tuts on FCC. now time to dive into some old projects to update them
+   - Thoughts: I'm both nervous and excited to polish up some old projects!
+However, I need to consolidate all of my projects into one repo

 <!-- TEMPLATE FORM
 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)